PNNL-WSU DGRP Guidelines

 Objective

-The Distinguished Graduate Research Program (DGRP) is intended to increase the quality and quantity of STEM PhD students across the WSU system, while providing an enhanced research experience by aligning WSU faculty and students with PNNL scientists and the unique capabilities and research programs at PNNL.
-The DGRP is particularly interested in helping to recruit outstanding students to WSU graduate programs representing the existing areas of collaboration with PNNL: nuclear science and engineering; electric power grid; bioproducts; catalysis; environmental, water and soil science and engineering; and other emerging areas of collaboration.
+The Distinguished Graduate Research Program (DGRP) is intended to increase the quality and quantity of STEM Ph.D. students across the WSU system, provide an enhanced experience for the students through research in a U.S. Department of Energy National Laboratory, and align WSU faculty with scientists and the unique capabilities and research programs at PNNL and vice versa.
+The DGRP is particularly interested in helping to recruit outstanding students to WSU graduate programs representing the existing and emerging areas of collaboration within PNNL’s core capability areas of: nuclear science and materials, engineering, resilient electric power grid, bioenergy and bioproducts, chemical and materials science, biological and earth systems science, computer science, and other emerging areas.

 Application

-The DGRP is jointly coordinated by the Director of Research Partnerships at PNNL, the Vice President for Research, WSU and Vice Chancellor for Research, WSU Pullman, and the WSU Dean of the Graduate School.
+The DGRP is jointly coordinated by the Director of Research Partnerships at PNNL, the Vice President for Research, WSU and Vice Chancellor for Research, WSU Pullman, and the WSU Vice Provost for Graduate and Professional Education.
 Students are nominated to the program by a WSU faculty member and a PNNL scientist.
-DGRP Application Due Dates (2023 Cohort):

-The application process is intended to use the DGRP to recruit top graduate student applicants to WSU.
-Interested advisors from WSU and PNNL should submit a joint-DGRP application online by the priority deadline of November 18, 2022, but no later than the hard deadline of February 13, 2023.
+The application process is intended to use the DGRP to recruit top-tier Ph.D. student applicants to WSU and to provide outstanding current WSU Ph.D. students an opportunity to participate in the DGRP.
+Interested advisors from WSU and PNNL should submit a joint-DGRP application online by the priority deadline of November 5, 2023, but no later than the hard deadline of February 4, 2024.

-- A description of the specific student project within this collaborative research.
+2. A description of the specific student project within this collaborative research.
+Note: DGRP student research conducted at PNNL must be directly associated with the student’s dissertation research.

 These initial applications will be reviewed and screened by the DGRP executive committee.
 Approved applications may then be used in student recruitment.

-Once a student has been identified and accepted into their respective PhD program, the PIs must submit the student’s curriculum vita and graduate application material for review by the DGRP executive committee via the online student application link that the DGRP provides to approved applicants.
-The deadline for student applications is March 1, 2023 for priority consideration.
-The final deadline to submit student applications is March 24, 2023 for consideration in the Fall 2023 DGRP Cohort.
+Once a student has been identified and accepted into their respective Ph.D. program, the PIs must submit the student’s curriculum vita and graduate application material for review by the DGRP executive committee via the online student application link that the DGRP provides to approved applicants.
+The deadline for student applications is February 4, 2024 for priority consideration.
+The final deadline to submit student applications is March 10, 2024 for consideration in the Fall 2024 DGRP Cohort.

 Once the DGRP acceptance letter has been received, the WSU faculty advisor is required to submit a pre-proposal eREX on behalf of the DGRP student by May 15th, following the DGRP pre-Proposal eREX Guidelines.
 Additional information on this process can be found at https://orso.wsu.edu/submit-a-proposal/ and by contacting ORSO@wsu.edu.